top of page

 When is the season?
 When do practices start?

-• Spring Season consists of Winter Training (January 8th-March 3rd) and Spring Training (March 4th -June 7th): Teams play 8-10 games.
+• Spring Season: Spring Season consists of Winter Training (January 5th-March 1st) and Spring Training (March 2nd -June 5th): Teams play 8-10 games during Spring Season.

 How often will my child practice?

 All entry-to-mid level teams practice 2X per week.
-ECNL RL/NPL/Pre-NPL teams practice 3-4X/week.
+Top age group teams train 3x per week.
+MLS Next and ECNL RL teams practice 4x per week.
 In addition to regular team practices and games, we offer extra training and playing opportunities at no extra cost - these include Striker Clinics, Agility and Coordination Clinics, Skill and Ball Mastery Clinics, Goalkeeper Clinics, Futsal Clinics and Injury Prevention and Performance Enhancement Clinics.

 Are there any playing opportunities during Winter and Summer break?